agrawalsmart7/mywebsite/_posts/2018-4-11-XXE-Understanding-from-Basic-to-Blind.md

 Most common entites are:-

-**Internal Entity**: If an entity is declared within a DTD it is called as internal entity.
+**Internal Entity**: If an entity is declared within a DTD it is called as internal entity.<br>
 *Syntax:- <!ENTITY entity_name "entity_value">*

 **External Entity**: If an entity is declared outside a DTD it is called as external entity.
-Identified by 'SYSTEM'.
+Identified by 'SYSTEM'.<br>
 *Syntax:- <!ENTITY entity_name SYSTEM "entity_value">*

 **Parameter Entity**: The purpose of a parameter entity is to enable you to create reusable sections of replacement text.
-(If not understood, You will understand more clearly in later.)
+(If not understood, You will understand more clearly in later.)<br>
 *Syntax:- <!ENTITY % entity "another entity (Internal or External)">*